sudachen/code_test_rs/README.md

 2,2,0,2,false
 ```

-It has set of cucumber tests for specific cases.
-To ran tests use:
+It has a set of cucumber tests for specific cases.
+To run tests use:
 ```console
 [sudachen/sudachen_code_test_rs.git|master] ../toybank$ cargo test Compiling toybank v0.1.0 (/Projects/kraken/toybank)